Translating SRT Subtitles with the Three-Step Reflection Method

 When using AI to translate SRT subtitles, the following problems may occur:

-- Format errors:
+- Format Errors:

-- Missing line numbers or duplicate timestamps
+- Missing line numbers or repeated timestamps

 - Translating English symbols in timestamps into Chinese symbols

-- Translation quality issues:
+- Translation Quality Issues:

 Examples of Common Errors:

-- Format disorder
+- Format Confusion

 Writing Prompt Ideas